rohandhruva/apollo-kotlin-normalized-cache/Writerside/topics/expiration.md

   .build()
 ```

-**Expiration dates** will be stored and when a field is resolved, the cache resolver will check if the field is stale.
-If so, it will throw a `CacheMissException`.
+**Expiration dates** are stored and when a field is resolved, the cache resolver will check if the field is stale.
+If so, it will return an error..

-## Client-controlled
+## Client-controlled max-age

 When storing fields, the cache can also store their **received date**.
-This date can then be compared to the current date when resolving a field to determine if its age is above its **maximum age**.
+This date can then be compared to the current date when resolving a field to determine if its age is above its **max age**.

 To store the **received date** of fields, call [`.storeReceivedDate(true)`](https://apollographql.github.io/apollo-kotlin-normalized-cache/kdoc/normalized-cache/com.apollographql.cache.normalized/store-receive-date.html?query=fun%20%3CT%3E%20MutableExecutionOptions%3CT%3E.storeReceivedDate(storeReceivedDate:%20Boolean):%20T), and set your client's cache resolver to [
 `CacheControlCacheResolver`](https://apollographql.github.io/apollo-kotlin-normalized-cache/kdoc/normalized-cache/com.apollographql.cache.normalized.api/-cache-control-cache-resolver/index.html):